useppe/editor-hugo/site/content/post/brewing-chemex.md

 ---
 title: A beginners’ guide to brewing with Chemex
 date: 2021-05-10T17:46:05.780Z
-description: Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
+description: Page updated.
+Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
 image: /img/blog-chemex.jpg